djfdyuruiry/ts-lambda-api/README.md

 import * as xmljs from "xml-js"

-// build config and controllers path... let app = new ApiLambdaApp(controllersPath, appConfig)
+// build config and controllers path... const app = new ApiLambdaApp(controllersPath, appConfig)

 app.configureApi(api: API => {
     // add middleware handler, for example